 Why is the Coffee Grinder Important?

-With manual coffee machines the extraction speed is determined by back pressure from the coffee puck.
+With manual Italian espresso machines the coffee extraction speed is determined by back pressure from the coffee puck.
 Adjustment of the coffee particle size is the “lever” used to control the back pressure.
-It follows that a grinder with consistent particle size from shot to shot is essential.
+It follows that a coffee grinder with consistent particle size from shot to shot is essential.
 The good news is that you don't have to spend a crazy amount of money here.
-Grinders with great performance start near the $400 mark.
+Domestic coffee grinders with great performance start near the $400 mark.

-As with manual coffee machines, when making coffee grinder recommendations I ask myself "What would I buy if my budget was y?"
+As with Italian espresso machines, when making coffee grinder recommendations I ask myself "What would I buy if my budget was y?"

 - The Quamar Q50S is my most popular grinder and the new version (V3) has stepped it up a notch with an improved design as well as a timer function.
-The funnel on the front is brilliant as it directs the grind into a nice neat pile without an mess at all.
-This has been my recommended grinder under $1k for 3 years now, and it still is.
+The funnel on the front is brilliant as it directs the grind into a nice neat pile without any mess at all.

-- Are HX Italian coffee machines a good choice?
+- Are HX coffee machines a good choice?

 - How much do I need to spend to get great coffee at home?